Making strategy work is more difficult than strategy making.

 Strengthen your Strategy

+The conversational capacity of your team determines the strength of your strategy.
+If there is a gap between what you’re working together to accomplish and how you’re working together to accomplish it, you’ve got a problem.
 A strategy you can’t implement isn’t much of a strategy.
-So the conversational capacity of your team – the ability to align conversational behavior with strategic goals and activities – determines the strength of your strategy.
-If there is a gap between what you’re team is working together to accomplish and how they’re working together to accomplish it, you’ve got a weak strategy.

-With that in mind, the goal of this workshop is to explore how to approach strategy in a more actionable and agile way, and to use that approach to strengthen your collective ability to align your conversational behavior with your organizational purpose.
+With that in mind, in this workshop we’ll explore how to approach strategy in a more actionable and agile way, and to use that approach to strengthen your collective ability to align your conversational behavior with your organizational purpose.
+The goal is to create a virtuous cycle by using your collective conversational capacity to strengthen your strategy, and to use your strategy to enhance your collective conversational capacity

 It’s a great way to launch your strategy process, or to reinforce one that is already in place.